 Who do you want as an apprentice?

+For apprenticeships, you can nominate someone from your existing team.
+If not, you may wish to recruit.
 There is no age restriction for apprenticeships other than being over the age of 16.
-You can even nominate an existing member of staff.

 You may request qualifications and experience as part of the criteria for the apprenticeship, depending on what is relevant to your workplace.

 If you are recruiting someone new, you may want to consider the salary that your organisation can afford.

 How long is the apprenticeship?

 The Digital Marketer apprenticeship is typically 12 months of learning with up to 6 months afterwards to pass the final assements.
 You should expect to employ an apprentice for up to 18 months.
 In special circumstances, it can be delivered within 12 months.

 How often will the apprentice be in the classroom?

 The most successful apprenticeships are structured around the needs of the workplace to suit your business.
 Over the training period, the apprentice may spend up to 30 days in the classroom, working out at approximately 2 days per month.
 However, please feel free to contact us to discuss training commitments that work for your organis ation.